marbl/MetagenomeScope/README.md

 MetagenomeScope is composed of two main components:

-1. The **preprocessing script** (contained in the `graph_collator/` directory of this repository), a Python and C++ script that takes as input an assembly graph file and produces a SQLite .db file that can be visualized in the viewer interface. `collate.py` is the main script that needs to be run here.
+1. The **preprocessing script** (contained in the `graph_collator/` directory of this repository), a mostly Python script that takes as input an assembly graph file and produces a SQLite .db file that can be visualized in the viewer interface. `collate.py` is the main script that needs to be run here.
    This preprocessing step takes care of structural pattern detection,